Key takeaways

 Termination and transition

-No business relationship lasts forever, so this clause prepares for what happens when it ends, whether early or at the agreed conclusion.
+No business relationship lasts forever.
+This clause prepares for what happens when it ends — whether early or at the agreed conclusion.

 - What happens to leftover inventory or raw materials